dcerpc/dcerpc/README.md

 This project is a fork of the Likewise DCE/RPC renovation.
-The Likewise git repository was once available [here](git://git.likewisesoftware.com/likewise-open.git) and can probably stull be found somewhere on the internet.
+The Likewise git repository was once available [here](git://git.likewisesoftware.com/likewise-open.git) and can probably still be found somewhere on the internet.

 Build notes.
 ------------